Who are The Exchange Creative Community?

 This church is an important landmark in the area, not only is it a beautiful building that has stood on the site for over 120 years and has seen Morecambe grow around it, but it presents an opportunity for a bright future in the West End.
 It is the Keystone building in creating a busy and thriving arts quarter, that celebrates the creativity of local people.

-Having finished the first phase of feasibility and design consultations with members of our community, we began negations around the possibility of a community purchase - something the owners were supportive of.
-The initial suggestion was to pay a deposit and then pay further instalments over an agreed time frame, unfortunately, we have been unable to agree a fixed price for the overall purchase due to differing valuations.
+Having finished the first phase of feasibility and design consultations with members of our community, we began negotiations around the possibility of a community purchase - something the owners were supportive of.
+The initial suggestion was to pay a deposit and then pay further instalments over an agreed time frame, unfortunately, we have been unable to agree a fixed price for the overall purchase.

 Last week - everything changed when we received a notice to vacate the building after having informal use of the space for the last year - as the current owners have decided to put the building up for auction at the end of September.
 We are launching this emergency campaign to raise the funds to try and secure it into the hands of the community and ensure that the money already invested doesn’t go to waste.